 We have two different types of recording technology that can be used to submit responses to a videoask.
 The default setting is Streamed Recording (previously called "Live Recording"), but your videoask can be switched to Uploaded Recording at any time.

-We recommend learning the pros and cons of using each recording method to choose which setting to use for your videoasks
+Read on to learn about the pros and cons of using each recording method so you can choose the best setting to use for your videoasks.

 Note: Streamed Recording is the default setting for all videoasks created after August 19, 2020.

 Change from Streamed Recording to Uploaded Recording